VanessaLiaw021/orm-e-commerce/README.md

 npm i
 ```

-If you prefer downloading/packages each package one by one, these are the command for it
+If you prefer downloading each dependencies/packages one by one, these are the command for it

 ```
 npm i dotenv